Diary of Robert Russell Walker, 1941-1945 - Part 6

 Adam Pk " Bukit Timah " " 6 "

-B. Tumah " Changi UNDERTAKER KANBURI
+B. Timah " Changi UNDERTAKER KANBURI

 Havelock Rd " River Valley Rd H.Q.
 COY.
 CHANGI

-R/Valley Rd " Havelock Rd ADMIN (GOAL CENTURIAN)
+R/Valley Rd " Havelock Rd ADMIN (GOAL CENTURIAN).

 Havelock Rd " Changi OFFR'S GROUP